Craig Brown (footballer, born 1940): Personal life

-Brown was awarded an honorary Doctorate of Arts by Abertay University in 2001.
+Brown was appointed Commander of the Order of the British Empire (CBE) in the 1999 Birthday Honours for services to football.
+Brown was also awarded an honorary Doctorate of Arts by Abertay University in 2001.

-He has two brothers: Jock was a football commentator, and Bob was the minister at Queen's Cross Parish Church in Aberdeen from 1984 until his retirement in 2008.
-Brown's grandson and namesake, Craig, plays for Stirling University in the Lowland League.
+Brown had two brothers: Jock was a football commentator, and Bob was the minister at Queen's Cross Parish Church in Aberdeen from 1984 until his retirement in 2008.
+Brown's grandson and namesake, Craig, plays for Montrose.

+Brown died on 26 June 2023, five days before his 83rd birthday.
+His funeral was held at Masonhill Crematorium in Ayr, followed by a memorial service at Ayr Racecourse, on 25 July.